 “ GDPR ” means the General Data Protection Regulation (EU) 2016/679 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data, and repealing Directive 95/46/EC, and any amendment or replacement to it.

-“ Bedrock Business Utility ” (“ Utility ”) means the independent non-profit legal entity that represents the operational (transactional) public identity utility operated by the Bedrock Consortium.
+“ Bedrock Business Utility ” (“ Utility ”) means the public identity utility operated by LFGN and supported by the Bedrock Consortium, a directed fund of the Linux Foundation.

 “ Impermissible Personal Data ” means the Personal Data that a Transaction Author writes to the Utility and that a Steward Processes that is not Permissible Personal Data in accordance with the Transaction Author Agreement.